Cowboy Cookies with Video

 - Eggs, Butter – Have at room temperature for easier incorporation.

-- Baking Powder – Unlike baking soda, baking powder usually expires before you use it up.
-Check the expiration date before using.
+- Baking Powder – Unlike baking soda, baking powder usually expires before you use it all.
+Check the expiration date before starting the recipe.
 If you’d like to be certain, place a spoonful into a bowl or cup filled with very hot water.
 If your baking powder is active, it will bubble vigorously.
-If it does not, replace before making the dough.
+If it does not, replace it before making the dough.

 - Chocolate Chips – I use Ghirardelli semisweet chocolate.
 Feel free to use bittersweet or even milk chocolate chips.